g-viet/stock-node-cli/README.md

 # stock-node-cli
-A CLI tool used for getting stock information
+A CLI tool used for getting stock price in Vietnam

 ---
 ### Installation: